 Subrecipients that enter into a building or construction contract shall require the contractor to certify in writing that the contractor provides workers' compensation insurance coverage for each employee of the contractor employed on the public project.
 Each subcontractor on the public project shall provide such a certificate relating to coverage of the subcontractor's employees to the general contractor, who shall provide the subcontractor's certificate to the Subrecipient.
-Additionally, Subrecipients must include in bid specifications and contracts the specific language and provisions found in 28 TAC §110.110(c)(7).
-Subrecipients are responsible for compliance with all applicable statutory policies.
+Subrecipients are responsible for compliance with all applicable statutory policies and provisions of South Carolina Workers' Compensation Law, S.C.
+Code Ann. §42-1-10 et. seq.